 Interestingly hunter-gathers ate not just the lean muscle but the whole carcass.
 The preferred parts were the organs (kidney, liver, heart), any tissues of the head and the fat.

-- No grains and no sugar eliminate high-kilojoule junk food such as lollies, fizzy drink, chocolate, muffins, cookies and rich desserts.
+- No grains and no sugar eliminate high kilojoule junk food such as lollies, fizzy drinks, chocolate, muffins, cookies and rich desserts.

 - It’s an easy diet to stick to if you dine out a lot.
 Simply order steak and salad or else grilled fish and vegetables but skip the chips or potato.